 In the Carolinas, vinegar based barbecue sauce and pulled pork go hand in hand.
 You can’t have one without the other.
-And this Carolina Barbecue Sauce Recipe is so easy, cheap, and fast to make, there is NO reason to buy it.
+This vinegar based Carolina Barbecue Sauce Recipe is so easy, cheap, and fast to make, there is NO reason to buy it.

 Pork Shoulders on the Green Egg